International Medieval Congress: History

 An International Medieval Institute was formed within Leeds's School of History in 1995 to accommodate the International Medieval Bibliography, the Congress, and their burgeoning (if largely fixed-term) staff.

 From its inception, the Congress has been managed by a standing committee of medievalists at Leeds.
 The peer-review and organising of the programme was in time handed over to a much larger programming committee of scholars representing a diverse range of specialisms around the world.
-One of the postgraduate helpers at the 1994 Congress, Axel Müller, became Congress Assistant for the 1995 event and over time became the IMC director, a position which, as of 2019, he still holds.
+One of the postgraduate helpers at the 1994 Congress, Axel Müller, became Congress Assistant for the 1995 event and in 1996 became the IMC director, a position which, as of 2023, he still holds.
 In 2021, Müller, became the first non-North American recipient of the Robert L. Kindrick–CARA Award for Outstanding Service to Medieval Studies from the Medieval Academy of America.

 In 2020, the COVID-19 pandemic led to the cancellation of the in-person conference and it was replaced by an online event on the same date.
-The 2021 conference will also be an online only event.
+The IMC 2021 also was an online only event.
+Since 2022, the IMC has been held as hybrid conference with the vast majority of delegates attending in person.

 Venue

 From 1994 to 2012, the IMC took place at Bodington Hall, a university hall of residence, and the adjacent Weetwood Hall, a university-owned hotel and conference centre.

-From 2013, the Congress was held on the campus of the University of Leeds.
-From that time, the Congress has grown to an average of well over 2000 participants each year.
+From 2013, the Congress has been held on the campus of the University of Leeds.
+From that time, the Congress has grown to an attendance of well over 2,500 participants each year.
 It has also become an important part of the medievalist calendar as it offers a European alternative to the International Congress on Medieval Studies, which is held in Kalamazoo, MI, USA.